dukeceicenter/jailbreak-reasoning-openai-o1o3-deepseek-r1/README.md

 <br><br>

+The official implementation for our paper "H-CoT: Hijacking the Chain-of-Thought Safety Reasoning Mechanism to Jailbreak Large Reasoning Models, Including OpenAI o1/o3, DeepSeek-R1, and Gemini 2.0 Flash Thinking"

 This project is licensed under the CC BY-NC-SA 4.0 license.
 For more details, please refer to the LICENSE file.

 Paper Link: []